 Immersion

-This place was opened by an Instagram influencer who scouted the best brunches in Paris after getting a taste of them while living in Australia—so you know it’s gotta be legit after all her years of *ahem* ‘scientific’ research.
+This place was opened by an Instagram influencer (some of the most cringe words strung together in the English language but keep reading) who scouted the best brunches in Paris after getting a taste of them while living in Australia—so you know it’s gotta be legit after all her years of *ahem* ‘scientific’ research.
 And eating her way through thousands of brunches, have resulted in your brunch ‘must-have’s’ like avocado toast, waffles, and french toast.
 It’s a bit too pretty (I like my brunches a little more…messy) so if looking for a brunch that’s super Instagrammable, then this is your place.
-Plus, it’s opposite Hollybelly 5, so if there’s a queue there, cross the street to here.
+Plus, it’s main location is opposite Hollybelly 5, so if there’s a queue there, cross the street to here.
 But most probably there’ll be a line here too.
+They also opened a spot near Place Vendome

 ADDRESS: 8 Rue Lucien Sampaix (10th arr.) / 23 Rue Danielle Casanova (1st arr.)